 JULIA CAVALLO, EdD – Executive Director, Ex Offico

 Prior to joining CMHE, Julia served as Director of Assessment and Institutional Research at Saint Vincent College in Latrobe, Pennsylvania, and as the Executive Director of the Association for Benedictine Colleges and Universities.
-She has much experience developing and implementing assessment processes institutionally, as well as experience with research and planning.
+She is skilled at developing and implementing assessment processes institutionally, as well as experience with research and planning.
 Julia also served two years on the Higher Education Data Sharing Consortium Board of Directors.
 Before working in higher education, Julia began her career as a staff writer for a daily newspaper.

 Julia attended Catholic schools from K-12.
 She went on to earn her BA degree in Communication cum laude from Saint Vincent College as well as her Master of Science in Curriculum and Instruction.
 In 2020, Julia completed her doctorate in Higher Education Management from the University of Pittsburgh.
 Her dissertation looked at ways to create and sustain a culture of student learning outcome assessment.
 In 2021, she received the Outstanding Alumni Dissertation Award from the University of Pittsburgh’s School of Education.